What to Eat when taking GLP-1 Medications

 Ensuring protein is prioritised in each meal can help support body composition, energy levels, and long-term outcomes.

-Protein-rich foods include: meat, chicken, fish, eggs, milk, yoghurt, tofu, beans
+Protein-rich foods include: meat, chicken, fish, eggs, milk, yoghurt, tofu, beans.

 Dietary Fibre